The Montessori Octahedron Mobile — The First Colour Mobile (4–6 Weeks)

 Placement and use in the home

-The Octahedron mobile is typically offered in the baby’s movement area, positioned so it can be observed comfortably while the baby is lying on their back.
+The Montessori Octahedron mobile is typically offered in the baby’s movement area, positioned so it can be observed comfortably within the baby’s natural visual field.
+If placed too far away or outside this range, the colours and depth may not register clearly yet.

 It is best introduced when the baby is calm and alert, in a quiet, uncluttered space.
 At this stage, observation alone is sufficient.
 Touching or reaching is not expected, and the mobile remains a visual material rather than a tactile one.